Paul Maynard: Political career

+The December 2019 General Election saw Maynard retain his seat with a majority of 8,596.
+He stood on a manifesto backing Brexit, investing in the NHS, Police and young people.

-In June 2022, he proposed a law to replace the House of Lords with an elected senate.
+In June 2022, he proposed a law to replace the House of Lords with an elected Senate.

 Maynard supported Rishi Sunak in the July–September 2022 Conservative Party leadership election.